brevzin/cpp_proposals/4380_token_sequence_injection/token-sequence-injection.md

 ```
 :::

 The tokens injected by `inject_erasing_ctor` are just fixed tokens — there is no interpolation here.
 Why can't we write that code directly?
-The problem is that name lookup for `vtable_for` during initial template parsing would fail, because `vtable_for` is only injected by `inject_vtable_for(^^Iface)`, which won't be run until instantiation.
-The compiler doesn't know that it's going to inject that name yet, so we need to _defer_ this lookup too.
+The problem is that name lookup for `vtable_for` and `satisfies_interface` during initial template parsing would fail, because `vtable_for` is only injected by `inject_vtable_for(^^Iface)` and `satisfies_interface` is only injected by `inject_satisfies_for(^^Iface)`, neither of which will be run until instantiation.
+The compiler doesn't know that it's going to inject these names yet, so we need to _defer_ this lookup too.
 Hence, injecting pure, fixed tokens.

+For `satisfies_interface`, we can work around this easily enough because we can just forward-declare the function and inject its definition later.
+But `vtable_for` is more difficult.
 There are two ways that we can avoid this issue:

 1. Somehow declare that the first `consteval` block is introducing the name `vtable_for` _and_ that that name represents a variable template.
 That would allow the parse of `vtable_for<` to properly both find the name and treat the `<` as the beginning of a template argument list.
 2. Allow us to forward-declare that variable template.